yi-chen-roger/notes/MOOC/omscs/6200_ios/P3L2_Memory.md

 ## 21 Copy on Write
 MMU hardware
 - perform translation, track access, enforce protection
-- useful to build other services and optimizations
+- also useful to build other services and optimizations
   - E.g. Copy-on-write
   - Check pointing